Virtuix Omni: Product overview

-The Omni is a locomotion simulator designed to work as a game controller, and allows gamers to walk within the game environment in which they are playing.
+The Omni is a locomotion simulator designed to work as a game controller, and allows gamers to physically walk within the game environment in which they are playing.
 It is used in tandem with the HTC Vive for a full virtual reality game setup.
 The surface is bowl-shaped and requires special low friction shoes or shoe covers.
 It uses inertial sensors to track a person's position, the length of their stride, and how fast they are moving.
 The information is then sent to a computer which translates the data into the game movements.

 The current Omni Harness design keeps the player stable in the Ring, without needing leg straps.
 As it rests on top of the support Ring, the player is able to turn rapidly while walking, jogging, or running, without the user having to rotate the vertical support along with them.
 Since its first release, the motion tracking has also improved, allowing for a wider range of player speed.

-Omni One uses a vest instead of a harness, for increased comfort and freedom of movement, including crouching and jumping.
+Omni One uses a vest instead of a harness, for increased freedom of movement.